The N95 Mask vs N99 Mask Comparison

 Cloth Face Coverings Versus Particulate Respirator Masks

-Recommended when entering any site or building which may have water damage.
+It is recommended to enter any site or building that may have water damage.
 Such as returning to homes, rental properties, and offices after flooding, major storms, and hurricanes.
-Any water infiltration, even for a short period of time, can result in toxic mold, which can have rapid and severe health consequences.
+Any water infiltration can result in toxic mold, with immediate and severe health consequences even for a short period.

 Daily Air Pollution

 The World Health Organization (WHO) says air pollution causes 7 million early deaths, cancer, and respiratory problems.
 It harms organs, making people vulnerable to viruses.
 9 in 10 breathe polluted air daily.
 Masks and respirators are common in some places; more cities should consider them.

 What Is Most Important in Choosing a Face Mask?

 Several crucial factors should guide your selection when purchasing an N95 vs N99 Mask:

 - Authentic masks obtained directly from approved suppliers

 By reading this article, we hope you can now make an informed decision regarding which of these masks best suits your needs.
 Regardless of your choice, gain peace of mind by selecting NIOSH-certified and CDC-approved masks from Bielcor.
 Why wait?
 Now, if you are thinking to yourself, “where to buy n95 masks near me?”
 Order your N95 or N99 mask today at bielcor.com.